silverbirder/tiqav2/README.md

 # budgie
-budgie is the platform that provide image search API
+budgie is the platform that provide IImageGateway ISearchGateway API

 ```bash
 $ export CLOUDINARY_CLOUD_NAME=<YOUR_CLOUDINARY_CLOUD_NAME>